nuxeo/FunkLoad/README.txt

                         time the page 3 without concurrency and as fast as possible.
 Output response time stats.
-You can loop on many pages using slice -l 2:4. fl-run-test -h
+You can loop on many pages using slice -l 2:4. fl-run-test myFile.py -e [Ss]ome
+                        Run all tests that match the regex [Ss]ome. fl-run-test myFile.py --list
+                        List all the test names.
+  fl-run-test -h
                         More options.